N-Wouda/ALNS/docs/source/alns.rst

 Finally, the :meth:`~alns.ALNS.ALNS.iterate` method on :class:`~alns.ALNS.ALNS` instances returns a :class:`~alns.Result.Result` object.
 Its properties and methods can be used to access the final solution and runtime statistics.
+The :class:`~alns.Statistics.Statistics` object is also presented below, but it is typically not necessary to interact with it: most things are already available via the :class:`~alns.Result.Result` object.

 .. automodule:: alns.ALNS
    :members: